Tidal's DJ feature is like giving friends the AUX cord to your ears

-(Pocket-lint) - Tidal has announced a feature it's calling DJ and it effectively gives people control of what you listen to - just like a real DJ.
+Tidal has announced a feature it's calling DJ and it effectively gives people control of what you listen to - just like a real DJ.

 The feature, which is only now available to Tidal customers who pay for the HiFi Plus tier, requires people to sign up for the Early Access Program.
 A beta version of the Tidal app for iPhone or Android is also needed just to get DJ up and running as well.